Kobert/visFastQ/README.md

   -c Conceals output.
 Does not open a gnuplot plot window.
      An alternative output must be set with -o instead.

+   -q Specify a lower bound for the quality scores (integer valued Phred score).
+         Any base with a lower score will not count towards the coverage.
+         This option only affects the coverage, all other plots remain the same!
+         This option does not give new results when combined with -d.
+         Instead, the contents present in the povided data file is plotted.

   -h print this help message.